-In the morning drive to north of Thimphu Valley (15kms) and hike to Cheri Monastery for 30 – 45mins.
-Cheri Monastery was established in 1620 by Zhabdrung Ngawang Namgyal and is now a major teaching and retreat center of the Southern Drukpa Kagyu sect.
+In the morning, we go north to Thimphu Valley (15 km) and enjoy a short 30-45 minute hike to Cheri Monastery.
+This monument built in 1620 by Zhabdrung Ngawang Namgyal is currently an important center of teaching and meditative retreat of the Drukpa Kagyu of the South sect.

 After breakfast, we will drive from Thimphu to Punakha on national highway, which leads from the cold of Thimphu to the hot, almost tropical area of the Punakha Valley.
 En route, we will stop at Dochula Pass, where you can visit the marvelous 108 stupas and have a coffee break.

 After lunch you can explore visiting some farm house and handicrafts shops.

 Transfer day to the Bumthang.
 With an average altitude of 2600m, this region has a special character that charms its visitors and sets it apart from the rest of the country.
 Made up of the 4 small valleys of Chumey, Choeskhor, Tang and Ura, this highly spiritual region is draped in religious legends.

 This morning we go to Toktu Zampa, the starting point of our 3-day cultural trek in Bumthang.

 This 1st section of our trek runs along the Chamkhar Chu river, renowned for its many trout.
 We stop at Thangbi Lhakhang temple for lunch.
 From there begins the hike in the Ngang Yul, which literally means "the land of the Swan", sheltering in its center, the temple Ngang Lhakhang.
 The valley was once populated by swans, hence its name.